pierre-rouleau/usrhome/readme.rst

                                    the prompt.

 ``usrhome-prompt-model-to NUMBER`` Dynamically change the prompt model to the specified NUMBER.

+                                   - This command also supports the ``-h`` and ``--help`` command line options which pint the usage.
+                                   - Note: under zsh, this command will not proceed if the shell has any background running jobs.
+This is due to the way the command is currently implemented.
+The command is not affected by this limitation when issued in the Bash shell.

 ================================== ================================================================

 Note that the above commands will not execute if there are any running